 What the standard says (ASME B30.26—Rigging Hardware):

 “A visual inspection shall be performed by the user or designated person each day before the rigging hardware is used.
-A periodic inspection shall be performed by a designated person, at least annually.
+A periodic inspection shall be performed by a designated person, at a minimum of once every 12 months.
 The rigging hardware shall be examined and a determination made as to whether they constitute a hazard.
 Written records are not required.
 Semi-permanent and inaccessible locations where frequent inspections are not feasible shall have periodic inspections performed…”

 Just because you have a lot of hardware doesn’t exempt you from inspecting them.
-The standards specify that ALL rigging equipment shall be examined—regardless of quantity, usage, location, or application.
-All hooks, hoist rings, shackles, swivels, and eye bolts should be inspected.
+The OSHA and ASME standards specify that ALL rigging equipment shall be examined—regardless of quantity, usage, location, or application.
+All sling hooks, hoist rings, shackles, swivels, and eye bolts should be inspected.

 2. Failure to Inspect Nylon Web Slings